yunshu123/MF/README.md

 # MPHP

-MPHP is A Simple PHP MVC Framework based on Composer.

-This framework is a helps you quickly write simple yet powerful APIs.
+MPHP is A Simple PHP Micro Service Framework based on Composer,it helps you quickly write simple yet powerful APIs.

 ## Installtion